rbdixon/coastermelt/README.md

     sc 8 ff 00 ff        # Undocumented firmware version
     ALSO: reset, eject, sc_sense, sc_read, scsi_in, scsi_out

-Happy hacking!         -- Type 'thing?' for info on 'thing' ~MeS`14                   or '?' to learn about IPython
+Happy hacking!    -- Type 'thing?' for help on 'thing' or ~MeS`14              '?' for IPython, '%h' for this again.

+In [1]:
 ```